Updated with the June 2018 change to the criminal code.

 A TRP is a temporary document and you have to apply for a new one every time you enter Canada.
 However, you may also be able to apply for criminal rehabilitation, which is a permanent solution to being denied entry to Canada.
 If you become rehabilitated, you will never need to apply for another TRP to enter Canada even if you have been convicted of a DUI or DWI in the past.

-The cost of a TRP is $400 for the government application fee, and the cost for a criminal rehabilitation application is $200 - $1000, depending on the crime for the government application fee.
+The cost of a TRP is $200 for the government application fee, and the cost for a criminal rehabilitation application will now be $1000 for the government application fee.
 If you hire an immigration professional such as a consultant or lawyer to help with your application, they will charge you legal fees in addition to the government application fees.

 Tips for entering Canada with a DUI or DWI